cs1302uga/cs1302-gallery/README.md

 * **(100 points) No Static Variables:** Use of static variables is not allowed for this assignment.
 Static constants are allowed.

+* **(100 points) No FXML or use of Scene Builder:** FXML and SceneBuilder are advanced tools that are not currently covered in this course.
+Use of either for this project is prohibited.
+Please note that the project is not easier with these tools.
+In most cases, they actually make the project harder, especially since those topics have not been covered.

 * **(25 points) User-Friendly Experience:** Except for reasonable delays resulting from X forwarding, your application should not hang/freeze or crash during execution.